Civermau/Group-Chat-Server/README.md

 - Displays server information (IP address and port) upon startup
 - Displays client connection and disconnection messages
 - Displays client usernames and messages in color for better readability
+- Displays date and time on the console for better log information

 ## Explanation of the Code